 If you are reading this, know, you are not a cheater.

-Salcedense – (noun) Person or native of the region of Salcedo; since the construction in question is Spanish, the region is likely to be either the city of Salcedo in the Dominican Republic or a territory in Ecuador.
+Salcedense – Person or native of the region of Salcedo.
+The region is likely to be either the city of Salcedo in the Dominican Republic or a territory in Ecuador.
 (Pronounced: sahl-seh-DEN-say.)

 Cibao, usually referred as “El Cibao”, is a region of the Dominican Republic located at the northern part of the country.Word Cibao, meaning “place where rocks abound”.

 clavo saca otro clavo- The translation one nail drives out another but its basically what a woman says after a relationship ends in english it will be like saying “the best way to get over a man is to get under one”

 Privar’ (not ‘prover’) might also mean ‘to drink alcohol in excess’.
 It’s not clear from the context if Díaz is using privar in this sense of the word or to refer to the act of intentionally depriving someone of something (presumably sex).

 banilejo – Stingy person who does not have even banileja origin is told this way in allusion to what they are stingy with money banilejos

 Puto – spanish word for a male prostitute. sometimes it´s offesive for homosexuals. in mexico it is used for cowards and traitors.